LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course.md

 * [ ] Write a Poke test for `initialiseSystem()`
     * Confirmation: Passing test with no verification
 * [ ] Capture the global variable `rpm`
-    * Confirmation: Your approval shows the ending values rpm
+    * Confirmation: Your approval shows the ending value of rpm
 * [ ] Capture all global variables
     * Hint: `#define PRINT(x) #x" = " << x`
     * Confirmation: Your approval shows the ending values of all 10 global variables
 * [ ] Capture all starting state of global variables as well
     * Confirmation: Your approval shows the starting and ending values
-* [ ] Write a second test
+* [ ] Write a second test, that does the same as the first test
-    * Confirmation: Both tests pass
+    * Confirmation: Both tests pass when run separately
 * [ ] Make and use a function to set the global variables and use it.
     * Hint: `setAllGlobals(....)`
     * Confirmation: Tests pass when run together AND individually